-Source: Hagerstown-Washington County Economic Development Commission
+Source: Washington County Department of Business Development

 (1) Estimates based on company announcements.

 (2) Company plans to further expand with the purchase of a former paper manufacturer's building for paper production.
 This expansion would be a phased investment over several years, with capital expenditures for manufacturing equipment of nearly \$50 million.
 National Golden Tissue could employ 340 people once all phases are completed.